 This section describes the options available in the Homeruns and Loops group in the Design Master Electrical Options dialog box.

-Hot or neutral first: Controls whether the hot or neutral ticks marks are displayed first in groups of tick marks.
+Hot or neutral first: Whether the hot or neutral ticks marks are displayed first in groups of tick marks.
 The type of tick mark that is displayed first will be inserted closer to the homerun arrowhead.

-Ground location: Controls the location of the ground wire tick mark in groups of tick marks.
-It can either be at the the Front or Back.
-The front is located toward the homerun arrowhead.
-The back is located away from the homerun arrowhead.
+Ground location: Sets the location of the ground wire tick mark in groups of tick marks.
+The Front is located toward the homerun arrowhead.
+The Back is located away from the homerun arrowhead.

 Draw loops: How loops are drawn between devices.
-See the section for more information on the available choices.
+See the section for more information on the available options.

 Loop to same circuit first on combined homeruns (other devices): How loops are drawn on combined homeruns containing devices other than light fixtures.See the section for more information this setting.

-Display wire callouts on homeruns: Whether wire callouts are to be displayed on homeruns.
+Homerun wire callouts and tick marks: Sets when wire callouts and/or tick marks are displayed on homeruns.

-Display tick marks on loops: Whether or not tick marks are displayed on loops between devices.
+Display tick marks on loops: Whether tick marks are displayed on loops between devices.